Dahrkael/ExTracker/README.md

 # ExTracker
 The Bittorrent Tracker made in Elixir

 👷‍♂️This project is a Work In Progress.
-While not ready for full industrial usage it does work
+While not ready for full industrial usage it does work.

+There is a testing instance running at **extracker.dahrkael.net:6969** with all current features enabled.

 ## Features
 Implementation Legend: